 1. Improve Your Rental Property

 If you want to attract great tenants, you must first have a rental property worth their time and attention.
 You can’t land good tenants (or even bad tenants) if you have a poor-looking property.
-That means swapping out old carpets with new ones, replacing repairing or replacing run-down appliances, and applying a fresh coat of paint.
+That means swapping out old carpets with new ones, repairing or replacing run-down appliances, and applying a fresh coat of paint.
 Your property could also use a thorough cleaning, especially before you take listing photos or a property showing.

 2. Advertise Through the Right Channels